-Encoder-decoder LLMs.
-Encoder-decoder LLMs incorporate both encoder and decoder modules [436].
+Encoder-decoder LLMs incorporate both encoder and decoder modules [438].
 The encoder ingests the input sentence and encodes it into a hidden space, effectively capturing the underlying structure and semantics.
 This hidden representation serves as an intermediary language, bridging the gap between diverse input and output formats.
 Conversely, the decoder utilizes this hidden space to generate the target output text, translating the abstract representation into concrete and contextually relevant expressions.
-Models such as PLBART [5], T5 [350], and CodeT5 [464] embodies this architecture.
-Further advancements are evident in CodeT5+ [461], while AlphaCode [237] and CoTexT [338] showcase the architecture's adaptability to various SE tasks.
+Models such as PLBART [5], T5 [351], and CodeT5 [466] embodies this architecture.
+Further advancements are evident in CodeT5+ [463], while AlphaCode [238] and CoTexT [339] showcase the architecture's adaptability to various SE tasks.
 The encoder-decoder design offers flexible training strategies and is proficient in handling multifaceted tasks such as summarization, translation, and question-answering.
-Within the field of SE, this ability has been successfully applied to tasks like code summarization [9, 115, 287].
+Within the field of SE, this ability has been successfully applied to tasks like code summarization [9, 116], code translation [165, 507], and program repair [285, 367].
 The encoder module's capacity to understand and represent both the structure and semantics of code is pivotal, allowing the decoder to translate this comprehension into concise, human-readable summaries.

-Decoder-only LLMs.
-Decoder-only LLMs exclusively utilize the decoder module to generate the target output text, following a distinct training paradigm that emphasizes sequential prediction [348].
-Unlike the encoder-decoder architecture, where the encoder processes input text, the decoder-only architecture begins with an initial state and predicts subsequent tokens, gradually building the output text.
-This approach relies heavily on the model's ability to understand and anticipate language structure, syntax, and context.
-GPT-series models, such as GPT-1 [348], GPT-2 [349], GPT-3 [29], GPT-3.5 [318], GPT-4 [320], as well as their notable derivative, ChatGPT [317]3, represent their major implementations.
-More specialized versions like CodeGPT [268], InstructGPT [321], Codex [43], Copilot $[109]^4$, and others have been fine-tuned for specific tasks in SE.
-Open-source models like GPT-J [444], GPT-Neo [28], GPT-NeoX [27], LLaMA [431], and Vicuna [51] also follow this architecture.
+Decoder-only LLMs, such as the GPT series (GPT-1 [349] to GPT-4 [321]) and their derivatives like ChatGPT [319], generate output text through sequential token prediction without relying on an encoder.
+They have been used in various SE tasks, with specialized versions like CodeGPT [270], InstructGPT [322], Codex [43], and Copilot [110] being fine-tuned for specific SE applications.
+Opensource models like GPT-J [446], GPT-Neo [28], GPT-NeoX [27], LLaMA [433], and Vicuna [52] also follow this architecture.
 Decoder-only LLMs are usually more suitable for various generation tasks, such as code generation and code completion.
 These models can generally perform downstream tasks from a few examples or simple instructions without adding prediction heads or fine-tuning, making them valuable tools in SE research.
 2022 marked a surge in the development of decoder-only LLMs, a trend that gained further momentum in 2023, notably with the launch of commercial products by leading Internet companies.
-For example, Google launched Gemini [112], Meta introduced LLaMA [431] and Llama 2 [432], and Anthropic unveiled Claude [18], etc. Contrary to LLMs such as GPT-4 and its derivative application, ChatGPT, released by OpenAI, which were promptly integrated into SE tasks, these new additions have not yet found widespread application within the SE field.
+For example, Google launched Gemini [113], Meta introduced LLaMA [433] and Llama 2 [434], and Anthropic unveiled Claude [18], etc. Contrary to LLMs such as GPT-4 and its derivative application, ChatGPT, released by OpenAI, which were promptly integrated into SE tasks, these new additions have not yet found widespread application within the SE field.
 Their potential remains largely unexplored, with opportunities for further assessment and utilization in specific tasks and challenges.
 The continued advancement of these models emphasizes the active exploration and innovation within decoder-only architectures.